federecio/dropwizard-swagger/README.md

 a Dropwizard bundle that serves Swagger UI static content and loads Swagger endpoints.
 Swagger UI static content is taken from https://github.com/wordnik/swagger-ui

-Current version has been tested with Dropwizard 0.8.0 and Swagger 1.3.12
+Current version has been tested with Dropwizard 0.8.0 and Swagger 1.5.1-M2 which supports Swagger 2 spec!

+Note: if you come from previous versions there have been some changes in the way the bundle is configured, see details below.

 License
 -------